craigprotzel/sockets-drawing-app-starter/README.md

 //Send data to ALL clients, including this one io.emit('message-share', data);

-//Send data to ALL other clients but the sender
+//Send data to ALL other clients EXCEPT the sender
 // socket.broadcast.emit('message-share', data);

-//Send the data just to the sender
+//Send the data ONLY to the sender
 // socket.emit('message-share', data);
 ```
 17. **CLIENT** - Receive the shared message.
 Use `.on()`.